objektwerks/house/README.md

 Warning
 -------
->With Endpoint, was unable to use Tapir-Jsoniter support due to endless Schema-related errors.
+>With Endpoint, was unable to use Tapir-Jsoniter support due to Schema-related errors.

->Endpoint, instead, handles simple in/out String values.
+>Endpoint, instead, handles simple in/out text/plain values, converting them to json as required.

 Todo
 ----